clhenrick/clhenrick.io/content/blog/2015-06-01-airs-data-processing.md

   );
 ```

-If a user's address is within a group's cachment area, then that group's information is passed into a modal in the app.
+If a user's address is within a group's catchment area, then that group's information is passed into a modal in the app.
 This modal displays information such as the group's website url, phone number, contact person, and/or address.
 As what's present in this data varies from group to group, a Handlebars.js helper function is used to check if the data exists before passing it to the Handlebars HTML template:

 ```js
 var H = Handlebars;